Looking for ideas to store your bikes in the garage, so you can finally fit the car inside?

 Looking for a bike stand that’ll keep your family’s fleet upright and well organized in the garage?

 Powder-coated steel adds stability as well as weather resistance.
-With each wheel holder capable of holding tires up to 3.5” wide, this rack is usable for road bikes, mountain bikes, and beach cruisers.
+With each wheel holder capable of holding tires up to 3.5” wide, this rack is used for road bikes, mountain bikes, and beach cruisers.

 Just keep in mind you’ll need ample space in the garage as this rack takes up a lot of real estate at nearly six feet long.